aerocyber/crossapp/README.md

 A zipapp based app packaging and distribution utility for Python.

+## Project temporarily NOT under development

+Due to some trouble and giving more focus for [Osmata](https://github.com/aerocyber/osmata), Crossapp will NOT be under active development.
+However, once release 1.0 of Osmata is made, development continues.
+As of now, this project lacks documentation, testing the cli(manually), writing tests and then, overall test of the program.

+## Statistics

 [![OSSAR](https://github.com/aerocyber/crossapp/actions/workflows/ossar-analysis.yml/badge.svg)](https://github.com/aerocyber/crossapp/actions/workflows/ossar-analysis.yml) [![CodeQL](https://github.com/aerocyber/crossapp/actions/workflows/codeql-analysis.yml/badge.svg)](https://github.com/aerocyber/crossapp/actions/workflows/codeql-analysis.yml) [![Python package](https://github.com/aerocyber/crossapp/actions/workflows/python-package.yml/badge.svg)](https://github.com/aerocyber/crossapp/actions/workflows/python-package.yml)

 Crossapp is  a Python package that provides a simple and easy to use interface to create and distribute Python applications.
 It is based on Python's zipapp module, which is a tool that allows you to create a standalone application from a Python source file.